 2. Obtain a Letter of Clearance from previous home state, or Designated Home State (DHS), indicating that the applicant is, or was, at the time of cancellation, in good standing in that state.

 3. Apply for a new resident adjuster license in Indiana, which may be done online at Sircon.com.
 Submit the Letter of Clearance from previous home licensing state, or Designated Home State (DHS), with the application.
 Note: the date of surrender/inactivation on the Letter of Clearance of the previous license must not be more than 90 days prior to the date of application submission.

 RESIDENT INDIANA ADJUSTER TRANSFERRING TO ANOTHER STATE

 Adjuster must contact the new home state that the adjuster is transferring to for requirements on transferring the license.
-To update resident addresses and request a Letter of Clearance from Indiana, please submit the Service Request Form posted at http://in.gov/idoi/2450.htm.
-If adjuster wishes to obtain a non-resident adjuster license in Indiana, adjuster must first obtain a resident license in the new home state, or Designated Home State (DHS), then apply for a new non-resident adjuster license, which may be done online at http://www.sircon.com/.
+To cancel the resident adjuster license with Indiana, please submit the Service Request Form posted at www.in.gov/idoi/2450.htm.
+Indiana no longer issues Letters of Clearance; a state may view a change in license status online through the National Insurance Producer Registry.
+If adjuster wishes to obtain a non-resident adjuster license in Indiana, adjuster must first obtain a resident license in the new home state, or Designated Home State (DHS), then apply for a new non-resident adjuster license.